Why can't Tommy Shelby sleep?

 FAQ:

-A: Yes, insomnia can be treated through various methods, including cognitive-behavioral therapy, medication, and lifestyle changes.
+Yes, insomnia can be treated through various methods, including cognitive-behavioral therapy, medication, and lifestyle changes.
+However, it is essential to consult a healthcare professional for an accurate diagnosis and personalized treatment plan.

-A: Insomnia can have a profound impact on an individual’s physical and mental well-being.
-It can lead to decreased productivity, impaired concentration, mood disturbances, and an increased risk of accidents.
+Insomnia can have a profound impact on an individual’s daily life.
+It can lead to decreased productivity, impaired concentration, mood disturbances, and an increased risk of accidents or injuries.

+Yes, insomnia is one of the most prevalent sleep disorders worldwide.
+It affects people of all ages and can be either acute (short-term) or chronic (long-term).

 As Tommy Shelby continues to navigate the treacherous world of the Peaky Blinders, his battle with insomnia adds another layer of complexity to his character.
-Will he find solace in the arms of Morpheus, or will sleep forever elude him?
-Only time will tell, as the enigmatic leader fights his demons both in the shadows and within himself.
+Will he find respite from his sleepless nights, or will insomnia forever remain a shadow lurking in the corners of his mind?
+Only time will tell.